wpquads/quick-adsense-reloaded/readme.txt

 * Fix: Remove "three dots" content on unused adverts spots
 * Fix: Even empty ads are taken into account for random ads
 * Fix: Visibility conditionals for widget ads are not used
+* Fix: Old align settings are not imported from old plugin Quick AdSense

 * New: Show/Hide ads on custom post types with WP QUADS PRO
 * New: Hide adverts for specific custom user role with WP QUADS PRO

 * Tweak: Do not show menu link to WP QUADS PRO plugin if its already installed

 = 1.3.7 =